-This capstone course is designed to give students an opportunity to integrate theoretical concepts and practical application to demonstrate mastery of the core MSCM or MSM courses.
+This capstone course is designed to give students an opportunity to integrate theoretical concepts and practical application to demonstrate mastery of the core M.S.M. courses.
 This course will review the myriad of areas of study, including interpersonal, organizational, and societal concepts.
-It takes a critical analysis and problem-solving approach as it incorporates self-awareness, communication, negotiation, group dynamics, and cultural aspects for MSCM students and organizational effectiveness, strategic human resource management, ethical considerations, and marketing for MSM students.
-(Same as CMM 695) Prerequisite(s): Last quarter course
+It takes a critical analysis and problem-solving approach as it incorporates self-awareness, communication, negotiation, group dynamics, and cultural aspects for MSCM students and organizational effectiveness, strategic human resource management, ethical considerations, and marketing for M.S.M. students.
+Prerequisite(s): Last quarter course